 Likewise, it’s truly valuable to MLE and oh so refreshing when our clients are also in the know, or maybe in the dark but eager to learn!
 We hope our clients have a vested interest in understanding general industry standards so that collectively, we can build something amazing together and most importantly, deliver beyond expectations!

 For the above reasons and more, MLE has created a series of educational blog posts to be shared a few times each month.
-These educational posts will cover a variety of popular topics and couples’ most frequently asked questions.
+This series will cover a variety of popular topics and couples’ most frequently asked questions.
 Our goal is to provide current and future clients alike with a powerful source of knowledge and a landing place for all those questions that come up throughout the planning process.
-With wedding season just around the corner, we thought it the perfect time to kick off MLE’s Educational series!
+With wedding season just around the corner, we thought it the perfect time to kick off The Wedding Guild Series!

 *Fun Fact: 90% of engagements happen between Thanksgiving and Valentine’s Day!